saivardhan18/Scraping_IMDB_Top250/README.md

 # Scraping_IMDB_Top250
-scraping the IMDB movie titles and their details with the help of the BeautifulSoup library of Python.
+scraping the IMDB Top 250 movie titles and their details with the help of the BeautifulSoup library of Python.